roberthleeii/Calculator-Cents/README.md

 I am a high schol math teacher trying to learn a little codeing and I am creating this calculator.

-First goal of the project is to have multiple calculator views and a working financial calculator view.
+First goal of the project is to have multiple calculator views and a working financial calculator.

 Long term vision is to have multiple calulator views for differnt uses.